OperationSpark/first-website/README.md

 ## Serve Your Website

-It's now time to serve your website like a pro, so we can preview it as if looking at it live on the web, only, we won't be _live_ yet, we'll be serving from our workspace.
+It's now time to serve your website like a pro, so we can preview it as if looking at it live on the web, only, we won't be _live_ yet, we'll be serving from our Cloud9 workspace.
+The public won't really be able to see it yet, not really - we'll push our website live to GitHub in a later step so the public can see it, but for now, we're serving in development mode.

 With the index.html tab selected in the editor (see A), you can simply press the green play button (see B).

 This will start an Apache web server in a new tab of the Console View, the bottom window pane of the Cloud9 IDE.
 Once Apache has booted, you can click the URL `https://myusername-github-io-myusername.c9.io/index.html (see C) - this will open a new tab with the appliation running.